qcri/TransformersConceptNet/README.md

 - [ ] Integrate context sentences along with label in to the display
 - [ ] Modify the display
 - [ ] Add cross architectural comparison between the models in the display
+- [ ] Add a list of interesting concepts
 # Citation

 If you used the dataset please cite